-With today’s customers becoming more discerning than ever before, providing exceptional customer service has become imperative.
+With today’s customers becoming more discerning than ever before, providing exceptional customer service and running contact centers efficiently has become imperative.
 Research, in fact, shows 86% of customers quit doing business with a company because of a bad customer experience, up from 59% four years ago.

 Because call center agents interact with your customers daily and develop an understanding of what your customers want, they’re in a position to make or break the customer experience.
 But how do you identify your agent skills and ambitions and discover untapped potential in your organization?
 How do you put together a so-called “dream team” of agents who will help foster customer loyalty and retention?

 Here are 3 ways to develop a team of top performers in your call center:

 Call center agents are at the heart of your business, considering they’re on the front lines of customer interaction.
 So why not arm yourself with talent that will represent your company positively, motivate other agents, and drive performance that will ultimately make a difference in your business growth?

 Call Centre Helper recommends instituting “competency-based approach” to interviewing, which involves running an assessment center for new recruits.
 In essence, this structured interview process allows a group of candidates to work through tasks and assessments; it also gives those in charge of hiring the opportunity to select the best performers in the group and train them together to become new call center agents.

 Because even the most skilled agents need encouragement and support, it’s important to grow and manage your team by offering ongoing training opportunities.
 World Travel Holdings makes formalized training and support a fixture of its on-boarding process by offering agents a dedicated resource for gaining knowledge, cultivating skills, and improving performance.